Large Language Models and Games: A Survey and Roadmap: Limitations of LLMs in games

+A Retrieval-Augmented Generation (RAG) system \cite{Lewis2020RAG} could address this limitation, drawing from a database containing vector representations or other latent representations of pertinent text or data.
+When the text generator processes a sequence, the RAG system would retrieve similar entries from this external data source.
+This would hypothetically provide a streamlined archive of game events and actions for the LLMs to consult in order to generate a consistent narrative progression.

 Another challenge is that currently LLMs are trained to be highly compliant to the users' requests.
-For an LLM-as-assistant, this is not a cause for concern, but in the role of a game master this can create issues.
-Human game masters frequently curb the more exotic player requests, which could drastically diverge from the game narrative, or which would result in an unrecoverable disruption of a required sequence of game events.
-An LLM game master would try to accommodate for even the most bizarre requests, with little consideration for the consequential impacts to any predetermined game events.
+For an LLM assistant, this is not a cause for concern, but in the role of a Game Master this can create issues.
+Human GMs frequently curb the more exotic player requests which could drastically diverge from the game narrative or which would result in an unrecoverable disruption of a required sequence of game events.
+An LLM Game Master would try to accommodate for even the most bizarre requests, with little consideration for the consequential impacts to any predetermined game events.